Neats29/neats29.github.io/source/_posts/barking.md

 I’ve always been fascinated with contradictions and dichotomies such as "live in the moment" vs. "play the long game".
 The answer however, is always vague and abstract.

 I’ve been searching for answers, one dichotomy at the time.
-But last year I came across a book, Barking Up the Wrong Tree, that has research-backed answers to six of these contradictions, maxims or expressions.
+But last year I came across a book, __Barking Up the Wrong Tree__, that has research-backed answers to six of these contradictions, maxims or expressions.

 The overarching message, is how can we learn from the message behind these expressions and apply them to achieve success.